fablabs-ch/wordclock/layouts/README.md

 Once the SVG has been generated, you can open it and edit it with [Inkscape][].
 This let you adapt the colors, strokes style and all other parameters of the drawing.
-It is also with Inkscape that you can adapt some letters to span on multiple rows/columns, like for instance the big `JAVELIN` that is written on the Javelin's wordclock:
+It is also with Inkscape that you can modify the drawing to have some letters that span on multiple rows/columns, like for instance the big `JAVELIN` that is written on the Javelin's wordclock:

 ![wordclock](http://cdn.instructables.com/FDZ/AQD1/HZTO8RV9/FDZAQD1HZTO8RV9.LARGE.jpg)